HeadphoneCairn/Roudi/README.md

 # Roudi

-Roudi is a **ROU**ter for mi**DI** messages.

-Created by Headphone Cairn for the [Blokas midiboy](https://blokas.io/midiboy/).
+Roudi is a **ROU**ter for mi**DI** messages, created for the [Blokas midiboy](https://blokas.io/midiboy/).

-Roudi was created to make it easy to use a MIDI master keyboard with basic functionality, such as a digital piano, to control several MIDI instruments.
-It has the following functionality:
+I made this to make it easier to use my digital piano as a master keyboard, without having to go through a computer.

+Highlights:
-- SINGLE: Easy selection of output channel.
+- Easily switch the output channel.
+Name the channels.
-- MULTI: Layering and splitting with additional options such as velocity, pitch bend, ... filtering.
-Several MULTIs can be saved and maintained.
+- Setup splits and layers.
+- Filter out unwanted MIDI messages.
-- MONITOR: A MIDI monitor.
+- Includes a MIDI monitor.
-- SETTINGS: Allows for simple message filtering.
+- Setup a velocity curve for your master keyboard.
+- Auto save of settings.

+Lowlights:
+- Only DIN MIDI, no USB MIDI.
-Disclaimer: Due to the limitations of the midiboy, Roudi is also somewhat limited in functionality and ease of use.
-Furthermore, most of the program storage space is used, as is the RAM memory, so not many improvements are still possible.
+- Due to the limitations of the midiboy, Roudi is somewhat limited in functionality and ease of use.
+Because most of the program storage space has been used, it will be quite hard to add extra functionality.

 # Changelog

 ## version 1.0

-- Initial release
+- Initial release (private)

 ## version 1.1

+- First public release.
 - Added page to edit velocity curves.
-- The split note can now be set using the keyboard in an Multi
+- The split note can now be set using the keyboard in an MULTI.

 # Usage